Advertisement

 3 / 9

-For the past several decades, research has shown that men of all ages and ethnicities are less likely than women to seek help coping with stress and depression.
-Women have higher overall rates of depression, but research suggests the condition is often unrecognized, undiagnosed, and untreated among men.
+For the past several decades, research has shown that men of all ages are less likely than women to seek help coping with stress and depression.
+Women may have higher overall rates of depression, but research suggests that the condition is often unrecognized, undiagnosed, and untreated among men.

 Avoiding mental health discussions can have serious repercussions.
 The Centers for Disease Control and Prevention (CDC) reports that men account for about four in five of all completed suicides.
-Compared to women, men are also less likely to admit to stress.
+Compared to women, men are also less likely to admit that they have stress.

-Why are men less likely to confess they’re stressed, depressed, or feeling down?
-Some men may not be comfortable asking for help, assuming it's not “manly” or that voicing their concerns will become a burden to others.
-The possibility that something could really be wrong may also be a deterrent, Perry speculates.
-“Many men are nervous that there might be something majorly wrong, and if there is something wrong, that it's a sign of weakness,” he says.
+Some men may not be comfortable asking for help, assuming that doing so is not “manly” or that voicing their concerns will become a burden to others.
+The fear of a serious health issue may also be a deterrent, Perry says: “Many men are nervous that there might be something majorly wrong, and if there is something wrong, that it's a sign of weakness."

 • Anger and aggression